 The available C-channel tie-down system, part of the Utility Bed Package, is designed to accommodate a variety of scenarios.
 It features C-section rails mounted in the bed: two on the floor, and one each on the side and forward walls.
 Removable cleats slide into the channels and can be positioned anywhere along its length, thus permitting customized securing of cargo.
 Sliding cargo trays, a sliding tool box and other modular storage units are available for kayaks, bikes, and other needs.
 The bed channels feature protective caps that slide on to keep out debris when they're not being used.
 It appears to be a great system.

 The storage compartment integrated into the left rear fender is convenient for storing a tow-hitch ball, work gloves, road flares, or a first aid kit.
 Measuring 11x15 inches, this small bedside compartment is double sealed to be weather and dust proof.
-Opening it is a little awkward because you must pry open a little springloaded cover with one hand, then unlock the lid with the ignition key in the other hand; however,
+Opening it is a little awkward because you must pry

 InteriorInside, the Nissan Titan feels spacious yet snug at the same time.
 It's roomy when measured in cubic feet, but it's also organized, with handy storage bins and spaces to tuck stuff away.

 Two interior configurations are available.
 Standard on XE is a front bench seat with column shifter to accommodate up to six passengers.
 SE and LE come with two front bucket seats (captain's chairs) and a gated floor shifter in a large center console.
-You can get the bench seat as a credit option upholstered in premium cloth in SE and in leather in LE.
+You can still get the bench seat as a credit option, upholstered in premium cloth in SE and in leather in LE.

 The leather upholstery in the LE models is sporty, attractive and quite pleasing.
 The rear seats in the LE are covered in matching vinyl that most people will assume is leather.
 It's a good sleight of hand.